-- Emergency department charge greater than zero dollars, when revenue center codes were not available. - CPT code of 99281-99285 reported on discharge record, indicating emergency department physician services. - Admission source of ED (used for inpatient discharges only).
+- Revenue center code of 450-459 reported on discharge record, indicating ED services. - ED charge greater than zero dollars, when revenue center codes were not available. - CPT code of 99281-99285 reported on discharge record, indicating ED physician services. - ED identified by admission source or point of origin (used for inpatient discharges only).

-Because six of the 27 Partners (AZ, CA, HI, MA, NC, and OH) did not provide ED charge information (either in revenue codes or a separate charge field) on records in the SEDD, this limited the ability to clearly identify ED visits using the HCUP criteria.
+Because five of the 28 Partners (CA, HI, MA, NC, and OH) did not provide ED charge information (either in revenue codes or a separate charge field) on records in the SEDD, this limited the ability to clearly identify ED visits using the HCUP criteria.
 Therefore, the identification of ED records in these States was evaluated on a State-by-State basis.

-- AZ, CA, HI, MA, and NC: In each case, the HCUP Partner provided a source file that contained only ED records.
-Because the data source uniquely identified ED records, all of the SEDD records were considered to be ED records, even though information was not available to determine if HCUP criteria were met. - OH: The HCUP Partner provided a large outpatient database that combined records for ED services with records for other outpatient visits, such as ambulatory surgery, outpatient clinic, lab, etc. Each record contained a State-defined indicator of the type of outpatient service.
+- CA, HI, MA, and NC: In each case, the HCUP Partner provided a source file that contained only ED treat-and-release records.
+Because the data source uniquely identified ED records, all of the SEDD records were considered to be ED records, even though information was not available to determine if HCUP criteria were met. - OH: The HCUP Partner provided a large outpatient database that combined records for ED services with records for other outpatient visits, such as ambulatory surgery, outpatient clinic, or laboratory.
+Each record contained a State-defined indicator of the type of outpatient service.
 Ohio outpatient records with an ED designation were considered to be ED records, even though information was not available to determine if HCUP criteria were met.